phlex-ruby/phlex.fun/sgml/helpers.md

 ## `mix`

-It's not uncommon that when building an abstract component like a Button or Card, that you will want to expose some level of control over the resulting HTML to the caller of your component.
+It’s not uncommon that when building an abstract component like a Button or Card, that you will want to expose some level of control over the resulting HTML to the caller of your component.
 Possibly for the purpose of adding an ID, or some additional classes.
 Or maybe to attach behavior using a JS library like Stimulus or Alpine.js.
 All of this requires being able to modify the attributes being applied to the HTML _inside_ the component, from the _outside_.

 We could do this by exposing every possible attribute that we want to allow being modified, and handling it manually.